skrish13/skrish13.github.io/about.md

 permalink: /
 ---

 Hi!
 I'm Sri Krishna.
 I'm primarily a DL research/engineering person at [Paralleldots](https://www.paralleldots.xyz).
 I did my undergrad at BITS-Pilani, Goa.
-Nowadays, I mostly work on computer vision ~~and medical imaging~~ problems.
+Nowadays, I mostly work on computer vision (few shot, fine grained, weakly supervised, object detection) ~~and medical imaging~~ problems.
 Very much interested in [Multimodal ML](https://arxiv.org/abs/1705.09406) as well.
 I listen to music a lot, read more [here](/music/).
 Some part of this website is used to put down my thoughts and ideas into writing, so read at your own risk :)

 If want to get in touch or collaborate please mail me or tweet at me (thanks).